conan-io/conan-io.github.io/_posts/2019-09-15-Deployment-of-C++-projects-different-approaches.markdown

 - copy files from binary and library directories of all dependencies into the destination directory

-- invoke ``conan imports`` to copy another resources, such as images, fonts or whatever is required by the specific application
+- invoke ``conan imports`` to copy other resources, such as images, fonts or whatever is required by the specific application

 - copy the executable specified by the configuration file into the destination directory